 Serve hot or cold, and garnish with your favorite oatmeal toppings.

-No matter what beverage you soak the oats, yogurt is adds an irresistible creaminess and tang that elevates the dish.
-Let’s discuss a few tips to make the best tasting overnight oats using yogurt.
+No matter what beverage you soak the oats, yogurt adds a creaminess and tang that elevates the dish.
+Let’s discuss a few tips to make the best-tasting overnight oats using yogurt.

 Included below are helpful tips to improve the results when you use yogurt as a base for preparing overnight oats:

 - Oats: Overnight oats are best prepared using rolled oats.
 The old fashioned oats have been steamed and flattened into flakes, making more exposed surface area for soaking up liquid.
-Steel cut oats don’t soak up nearly as much liquid and result in a very chewy oatmeal, while quick oats absorb too much liquid and turn into mush.
+Steel cut oats don’t soak up nearly as much liquid and result in a very chewy oatmeal, while quick oats absorb too much liquid.

 - Fruit: Dried, fresh and frozen fruits are all options to consider adding to overnight oats.
-Fruits will soften and occasionally change color due to oxidation, however there is nothing wrong with letting the oats meld with the flavors of fruit.
-Some favorites include mashed banana, frozen blueberries and caramelized apple butter, but the options and combinations are truly endless.
+Fruits will soften and occasionally change color due to oxidation.
+Favorites include mashed banana, frozen blueberries, and caramelized apple butter.

 - Nuts: Creamy, crunchy and milky, nuts come in a variety of forms.
-Whether you chose toasted nuts as a topping, nut milk as your dairy free liquid or decadent butter stirred into the soaked oats, nuts are a healthy way to increase protein levels in oatmeal and nutritious fats.
+Nuts are a healthy way to increase protein levels in oatmeal and nutritious fats.

 - Sweetener: Adding too much sugar is a surefire way to backfire the nutritional benefits of eating oats.
-It’s best to stick with natural sweeteners like maple syrup, honey and dates, but you should select a sweetener you enjoy most.
+Stick with natural sweeteners like maple syrup, honey, and dates.

 - Protein: Oats are not a source of dense protein content, therefore it is common to supplement with additional boost.
-Protein powder is often used to boost the amount of amino acids, so don’t hesitate to add a serving to your overnight oats with yogurt.
+Protein powder is often used to boost the amount of amino acids.

 - Make ahead: Overnight oats can be prepared in advance as a healthy meal prep that is ready for you to eat.
 Mix the overnight oats with yogurt and place in an overnight oats container for an easy grab and go preparation.